NWPU-903PR/Constrained_Target_controllability/README.md

 (3) C: target control nodes

 (d)  The output datasets include:
-The sample-specific driver profiles by using CTC；
+The  driver profiles by using CTC；
-For CTC, the first colunm is the name of predicted driver nodes£¬the second colunm is the consensus module; The third colunm is the number of controlled target nodes;
+For CTC, the first colunm is the name of predicted driver nodes；the second colunm is the consensus module; The third colunm is the number of controlled target nodes;

 (e) As a demo, users can directly run main_CTC.m in Matlab.
 We choose a simple network as a test case in our demo.
 This package has been tested in different computer environments as: Window 7 or above; Matlab 2014 or above.